rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Once you execute the mutation, the result should look similar to the following.
-Since you have been able to specify the return values of your mutation by using the `id` and `viewerHasStarred` fields, you should be able to see them in the result.
+Once you execute the mutation, the result should look like the following.
+Since you specified the return values of your mutation using the `id` and `viewerHasStarred` fields, you should see them in the result.

 {{< highlight javascript >}}
 {